 Amazon listing optimization is the highest ROI—and most overlooked—piece of your Amazon strategy.
 Low organic ranking, high ACoS, and low conversions are all symptoms that your product listing is in very poor health.

-Starting with a full head-to-toe listing check-up, CANOPY Management can identify where your listing is failing and create content designed to rank & convert, including fully optimized copy and backend search terms, a complete set of professional product photos, and enhanced A+ content.
+Starting with a full head-to-toe listing check-up, Canopy Management’s Amazon Agency pros can identify where your listing is failing and create content designed to rank & convert, including fully optimized copy and backend search terms, a complete set of professional product photos, and enhanced A+ content.

 - Strategic Growth Planning